rybenmensch/schillinger/README.md

 https://github.com/rybenmensch/schillinger/releases
 To remove this package, just delete it from the 'Packages' folder.
 ### Compilation
 To compile the externals yourself, download the MaxSDK from https://github.com/Cycling74/max-sdk.
-Then, move the sources into
+Move the extracted fodler to your Max 8/Packages directory.
+Then, move the sources into the source folder of the max-sdk-8.x.x package.
+Then, build it either with the Ruby script, or with XCode.
+If it doesn't work with XCode, try moving the individual folders into the source folder (e.g. so it looks like this: max-sdk-8.x.x/source/0.1.mx-patconv)
 ### Contact
 If you find any bugs, have suggestions for improvement or any questions, feel free to contact me at manolo.mueller@gmail.com.
 ### Licence